cassiopc/boca/boca-1.5.0/doc/READMEubuntu.txt

 3) Use the simplest partitioning option (that is, everything in a single partition) and choose at least 10GB for it.

 After installing ubuntu, the system reboots.
-Download the script installv2.sh to the home directory of icpcadmin, make it executable by chmod 755 installv2.sh, and run it as root: sudo ./installv2.sh and reboot the system to finish the configuration (such as setting passwords, IPs, etc).
+Download the script installv2.sh to the home directory of icpcadmin, make it executable by chmod 755 installv2.sh, and run it as root:
+$ sudo /bin/bash
+# ./installv2.sh
+(if you already updated packages, then run ./installv2.sh alreadydone)

+and reboot the system to finish the configuration (such as setting passwords, IPs, etc).
 Note this is going to give you a system just like you would get from the box (the virtual machine version).
 If you want it to become a server, you must follow the same procedure that is indicated in the READMEvm.txt.
 This